nemoarchive/documentation/download_restricted.md

 #### Step 7.
 Access request decision
 NDA will inform investigators of a final access decision.
 At this time, you will need to **forward your Access Approval email to the NeMO team** at <a href=“mailto:nemo@som.umaryland.edu”>nemo@som.umaryland.edu</a>.
 Failure to do so will delay our sending you your access credentials.
-NeMO will grant data access to investigator for *one year*, after which investigators will need to reapply for access using the process described above.
+NeMO will grant data access to investigators for *one year*, after which investigators will need to reapply for access using the process described above.

 &nbsp;